espressif/esp-matter/docs/en/developing.rst

 2.4.3 Adding custom data model fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Creating custom endpoints, clusters, attributes, commands.
-This can be
+This section demonstrates creating custom endpoints, clusters, attributes,
-used for the fields which HAVE NOT been defined in the Matter
+and commands that are not defined in the Matter specification and can be
-specification.
+specific to the vendor.

 2.4.3.1 Endpoints
 ^^^^^^^^^^^^^^^^^